 Each state has its own laws defining burglary, attempted burglary, home invasion (the burglary of a dwelling), and trespass.
 And penalties vary according to the circumstances of the crime, as described below.

 In Texas, burglary is defined as unlawfully entering or remaining in any structure (public or private) with the intent to commit a felony, theft, or assault inside.
 “Home invasion” is included in this definition, and refers specifically to a burglary that occurs within a habitation (any structure or vehicle that is adapted for the overnight accommodation of one or more people).
-(Tx.
-Stat. & Code Ann. § 30.02.)
+(Tex.
+Penal Code § 30.02.)

 The two parts of the definition—unlawful entry and intent to commit a felony, theft, or assault inside— are known as the “elements” of the crime, and to be convicted of burglary, both elements of the crime must be proved beyond a reasonable doubt (or admitted to by the defendant).
 That is, the prosecutor must prove that the defendant actually entered (or remained in) the building, and entered (or remained) with the intent to commit a felony, theft, or assault therein.
 Without sufficient proof of each element, the prosecutor may secure a conviction for some other crime (such as trespass or some other crime), but not burglary.